 Prepare Your Violent Crime Defense Strategy with Belen Olmedo Guerra

-Belen is an experienced violent crime attorney who will handle your case with a thorough investigation and craft a precise and optimal defense.
+Belen Olmedo Guerra is an experienced Phoenix, AZ criminal defense attorney who will handle your case with a thorough investigation and craft a precise and optimal defense.
 She examines each piece of evidence the prosecution intends to use against you and countering it.

 A violent crime charge can carry very serious consequences and should not be taken lightly.
-Belen Olmedo Guerra will drive your case forward to the most optimal result for you.
+Belen will drive your case forward to the most optimal result for you.